Religious Studies and Theology Associate’s Degrees Online

 Earning an Associate’s degree in Religious Studies can qualify you for some entry-level positions with churches and other faith-based organizations, especially if you have other skills they are looking for.
 It can also serve as a springboard to bachelor’s-level study.
 Coursework in a religious studies associate’s degree program – whether at a Christian college or a public university – consists mostly of general education courses, with room for perhaps one or two religion electives each term.

 Results per page

 Career Outlook – Online Associate’s Degrees in Religious Studies

-O*NET Online, a popular employment website, reports the median 2010 wages for clergy as $43,970 annually.
+The U.S. Bureau of Labor Statistics (BLS) reports the median 2014 wages for clergy as $43,950 annually.
 Some religious studies graduates hold other types of jobs, such as counselor, religious education teacher or director of religious development.
 While an associate’s degree in this discipline may qualify you for some entry-level positions, it is recommended that you continue your education by pursuing a bachelor’s degree.